Please select your KFC to see the relevant menu and offers.

 Our Internal Policies

-• Whistleblowing Policy (which is included in our Equal Opportunities Policy) - our employees have a duty to report any ethical concerns so that we can take steps to stop it from happening.
-We know that this can be personally challenging, so we have provided and publicised a completely confidential helpline called “Speak Up” to encourage our employees to whistle blow in safety.
-Employees are giving training on Speak Up and there are posters in Team areas in restaurants with information on the service.
+• Whistleblowing Policy (which is included in our Equal Opportunities Policy) - our employees have a duty to report any ethical concerns so that we can take appropriate action.
+We know that this can be personally challenging, so we have provided and publicised a confidential helpline called “Speak Up” to encourage our employees to whistle blow in safety.
+Employees are given training on Speak Up and there are posters in team areas in restaurants providing information on the service.

 Training